peter88213/novelyst_matrix/README.md

 # novelyst_matrix

-A plugin providing a scene relationship matrix.
+A plugin providing a section relationship matrix.

 For more information, see the [project homepage](https://peter88213.github.io/novelyst_matrix) with description and download instructions.